gia-urjc/Bike3S-Simulator/documentation/setup_intellij.md

-# Backend Setup - IntelliJ IDEA
+# Backend Setup - IntelliJ IDEA CE
 ## Instructions

+First of all be sure to have every prerequisite installed.
+Prerequisites are defined in

 ### 1. Import the project
  - Open IntelliJ IDEA.